Back

 MBBS, Menofia University

-Forehead creases, also called forehead lines or worry lines, are among the most common signs of facial aging, and for most people they are unavoidable.
-Nearly everyone gets them, yet few know how to manage them.
-You check the mirror each morning and try to style around the lines, but they tend to show through anyway.
-The usual culprits are aging, sun exposure, hormonal changes, and stress.
-The lines can be softened, though.
-A steady skincare routine and a few habits keep the forehead smoother for longer, and once the creases have set in, several treatments help reduce them.
+Forehead creases, also called forehead lines or worry lines, are one of the most common signs of facial ageing, and for most people they are simply unavoidable.
+You check the mirror each morning and try to style around them, but they show through anyway.
+The usual causes are ageing, sun exposure, hormonal changes, and stress.
+The good news is that you can soften them.
+A steady skincare routine and a few small habits keep the forehead smoother for longer, and once the creases have set in, several treatments can reduce them.

 Forehead with transverse lines above the brows, shown in a magnified callout